A reading of a classic short Whitman poem by Dr Oliver Tearle

 Nor does Whitman deny the individuality of these workers who are grouped together by their jobs: instead, each is ‘singing what belongs to him or her and to none else’.
 The poem blends individuality with commonality, collective belonging with personal expression.
 There is something jubilant about Whitman’s celebration of his country’s people and their songs.

 But then again, did even Whitman truly invent free verse in ‘English’ literature?
 Perhaps that honour should go to a mad cat-owner named Christopher ‘Kit’ Smart, whose ‘Jubilate Agno’ is one of the great paeans to cats in English literature.
 It is also, perhaps, the very first great free verse poem in the language.
+Like Whitman’s verse, it takes its cue from the Biblical Psalms.

 Image: Walt Whitman by G. Frank E. Pearsall in 1872, Wikimedia Commons.